-If spouses file a joint bankruptcy petition and their bankruptcy estates are jointly administered, their estates must be treated as two separate entities for tax purposes.
-Two separate tax returns must be filed (if they separately meet the filing requirements).
+Although a husband and wife may file a joint bankruptcy petition whose bankruptcy estates are jointly administered, the estates are to be treated as two separate entities for tax purposes.
+Two separate bankruptcy estate income tax returns must be filed (if each spouse separately meets the filing requirements).

-Return Requirements of the Estate and Payment of Tax
+Page 6: Return Filing Requirements and Payment of Tax Due

-The trustee or debtor-in-possession must file an income tax return on Form 1041 if the estate has gross income that meets or exceeds the amount required for filing.
-This amount is the total of the personal exemption amount and the basic standard deduction for a married individual filing separately.
-See the Form 1041 instructions for the current year's amount.
+If the bankruptcy estate has gross income that meets or exceeds the minimum amount required for filing, the trustee or debtor-in-possession must file an income tax return on Form 1041.
+This amount is equal to the sum of the personal exemption amount plus the basic standard deduction for a married individual filing separately.
+These amounts are generally adjusted annual.
+See the present year Form 1041 instructions for the current dollar amounts.

-Estimated tax.
-The trustee or debtor-in-possession must pay estimated tax (if any is due) for the bankruptcy estate.
-See the Form 1041-ES instructions for information on the dollar limits and exceptions to filing Form 1041-ES and paying estimated tax.
+Estimated tax - Form 1041-ES.
+In most cases, the trustee or debtor-in-possession must pay any required estimated tax due for the bankruptcy estate.
+See the Form 1041-ES instructions for information on the minimum threshold amount required for filing Form 1041-ES, paying the estimated tax, and exceptions to filing.

 Trustees representing ten or more bankruptcy estates (other than estates that will be filing employment or excise tax returns) may request a series or block of EINs.